cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 1. Open the stack GMR-10A12-AE-01.tif.
 Show the orthogonal view with `[Image > Stacks > Orthogonal Views]`.
-Try scrolling through the axes to get a feeling for this view.
+Try scrolling through the axes and zoom into a region of interest to get a feeling for this view.

+2. Another form of observing your 3D data from a different point of view is Reslicing.
+Open the stack GMR-10A12-AE-01.tif again.

+3. Reslice by `[Image > Stack > Reslice (/)]`.
+Leave output spacing at 0,622 microns and choose Start at: Left.
+You see that the dimensions change but properties remain the same.

+4. Try what happens if your dataset has anisotropic voxel dimensions.

 **Tags:** exercise ortho-view-1

 ## Color Coding
+[//]: # (Ex1.19 formerly 1.18)
 One option to add a third dimension on a 2-dimensional plot is to somehow code the information; e.g. using different colors for z-depth or time.
 This can be useful when the data is structured along